-In an order that mixes year and rating (e.g. later movies typically show up later), here are the best 28 of the 143 movies I saw in 2014′s first six months:
+In an order that mixes year and rating (e.g. later movies typically show up later), best movies I saw in 2014′s first half:

 - Investigation of a Citizen Above Suspicion